bloombloombloom/Bloom/src/TargetController/README.md

 }
 ```

-#### Real-time, on-demand, thread-safe access to the target's current state - the master target state object
+#### Real-time, on-demand, thread-safe access to the target's current state - the "managed target state object"

 All members of the `TargetState` struct are accessible via atomic operations (that is, all members are of `std::atomic<...>`
 type).
 This means that we can access a single instance of the `TargetState` struct across multiple threads, in a
 thread-safe manner.

-The "master" target state object is simply an instance of the `TargetState` struct that is owned and managed by the
+The "managed target state object" is simply an instance of the `TargetState` struct that is owned and managed by the
 TargetController (`TargetControllerComponent::targetState`).
 It holds the current state of the target, at all times.

-When servicing the `GetTargetState` command, the TargetController returns a const reference to the master target state
+When servicing the `GetTargetState` command, the TargetController returns a const reference to the managed target state
 object.
 This means that, if the caller of `TargetControllerService::getTargetState()` needs real-time, on-demand access
-to the target's current state, it can gain this by simply accepting a const reference of the master target state
+to the target's current state, it can gain this by simply accepting a const reference of the managed target state
 object:

 ```c++